CodedByArizola/CodedByArizola/README.md

 ### 👋 Hello World
 I'm Alex!
 A guy in his 20s just living in a world where technology constantly evolves.
 I am a full stack developer with experience in various programming languages.
 I currently own and actively develop on <a href='https://www.productionrp.net/'>ProductionRP</a>, a serious roleplay server on <a href="https://fivem.net">FiveM</a>.

+I hold experience with issue tracking and task management.
+I've implemented task tracking processes using tools like trello and github issue tracking.
+Keeping track of issues and ensuring that the correct department or developer is assigned to the relevant issues.

+As a developer, I have experience in several languages and tools.
+For database systems, I utilize the 3NF approach, indexes, capable of optimizing queries using DBA tools, and able to maintain database security through the use of permissions and access control (like IP whitelisting).

+As I used PHP, I familiarized myself with object oriented programming, laravel framework, writing and using APIs and using the blade templating engine (laravel front end bits).

+I speak, write and understand English expertly as my first language as well as capable of understanding and speaking Spanish.

 * 🎂 My birthday is August 17
 * 📅 I started my freelance development career on November 2019
 * 🧠 I'm currently learning Vue and React